musta55/Assignment/README.md

-Pre-train a Transformer model on Python code using Masked Language Modeling (MLM) Fine-tune the model to predict if-statement conditions Use custom-trained tokenizer (no pre-trained tokenizers allowed) Achieve high accuracy on if-condition prediction
+Pre-train a Transformer model on Python code using Masked Language Modeling (MLM) Fine-tune the model to predict if-statement conditions

 📋 Requirements
 Dataset Requirements